akshaygarg3110/Dalffins/README.md

 # Json Web Tokens(JWTs)

-* I have used Json Web Tokens for user authorisation
+* We have used Json Web Tokens for user authorisation

 Justification: